Agshinhummatov/E-CommerceAPI-ASP.NET-Core-OnionArchitectureProject/README.md

 ## Technologies Used

 - ASP.NET Core
-- MediatR CQRS
+- CQRS and Mediator Design Utilization
-- Entity Framework Core
-- Onion Architecture
+- Onion Architecture Implementation
 - Swagger
 - PostgreSQL
 - Docker (optional, if used)
 - JWT Authentication (optional, if used)
+- Authentication with JWT Token and Rerfresh Token
+- Login with Google and Facebook
+- Files are uploaded to Microsoft Azure storage

 ## Project Overview